NamitaMalik/Closures/README.md

 ![output.png](https://raw.githubusercontent.com/namita1990/Closures/master/LexicalScopeUpdated.jpg)

 In **JavaScript** there is **function scope**.
 This means that a variable defined inside a function is not visible outside the function.
-But, the variable defined outside a function or in a code block say if/else or for loop is visible outside the block!
+But, the variable defined in a code block say if/else or for loop then its get visible in whole **function** because that variable is also defined in **function scope**( **Javascript** does not have **block scope**).

-This means that function sum() can access variable 'global' but variable 'local' cannot be accessed outside the function sum.
+This means that we can access local variable 'l' inside the function sum only, outside the sum function we can access only global variable 'g'.

-Let's see through the following table what would be the output in the given cases:
+Let's see through the following table what would be the output out side the sum function in the given cases:

 Snippet | Output     | Explanation
 --------|------------|------------
-global; | 1          | 'global' is visible outside
-local;  | undefined  | Outside function sum(), local is not accessible sum();  | 3          | Since global is accessible by function sum(), therefore we get the correct result
+g;      | 1          | 'g' is global variable so we can be access 'g' variable everywhere. l;      | undefined  | 'l' is local variable of function sum, so can't be access outside the function sum. sum();  | 3          | Since 'g' is accessible into the function sum, therefore we get the correct result

 **2. Scope Chain**

-The second most important thing that we need to understand while working with concept of closures is **'chaining'** or **'scope chain'**.
-Suppose a function is defined inside a function, then, it will have access to variable in its own scope as well as the in the scope of its parents.
-This is known as scope chain.
+The second most important thing that we need to understand while working with concept of **closures** is **'chaining'** or **'scope chain'**.
+Suppose a **function** is defined inside a **function**, then, it will have access to variable in its own **scope** as well as the in the **scope** of its parents.
+This is known as **scope chain**.

 Let's see the following snippet and you would be able to understand: